Hieu565/Math-Score-Predictor/README.md

 🔍 Feature Importance

 The model found these features to be the most influential on predicted results:

-Past Math Scores

-Daily Self-Study Hours

-Homework Completion Rate

-Focus During Lessons
+- Attention Level during lessons
+- Daily self-study hours
+- Homework completion rate
 This analysis supports educational insights — focusing and consistent practice strongly correlate with improved performance.

 📉 Error Distribution